-Graduate Turns Tragedy Into Purpose at UEI College in Sacramento
+Graduate Turns Tragedy Into Purpose

 In the 16 years Shalenna Brewer worked at her previous job, she felt invisible.
 She didn’t feel like she had a voice or was considered valuable by those above her, and when she was acknowledged, she often felt talked down to.